 - the disrepair is not the tenant's fault; and,

 - it is likely to cause undue inconvenience or damage to the tenant, or to the tenant's belongings; and,

 - the landlord refuses to carry out the repairs,

-the tenant can arrange for the repairs to be done and pass the bill on to the landlord.
+then the tenant can arrange for the repairs to be done and pass the bill on to the landlord.
 The repairs must be carried out by a suitably licensed person, who should provide a report as to the apparent cause of the disrepair [s 68(d)].
 The tenant can also claim reasonable compensation for any damage they have suffered as a result of the failure to repair – provided they have made a reasonable attempt to notify the landlord.
 If the loss could have been mitigated by taking reasonable steps, then compensation will be reduced for failure to do so [s 68(d)].

-Under part 3 of the Housing Improvement Act 2016 (SA), the Minister has the power to make an order declaring a house unfit for human habitation.
+Under Part 3 of the Housing Improvement Act 2016 (SA), the Minister has the power to make an order declaring a house unfit for human habitation.
 An order under part 3 could require either that repairs be undertaken to bring the house to a reasonable standard or that the house be demolished.